agruenb/doora-iot-local/readme.md

 # Doora On Device Software

-Sometimes the connection between the rfid scanner and the pi breaks.
-Unplugging and plugging the usb connection helps most of the time.
+This is the repository for the python code that runs on the raspberry pi.

 ## Important notes for development